fouronesys/construlink/replit.md

 - Uses Replit-specific authentication and banner integration
 - WebSocket support required for database connections
 - Static file serving handled by Express middleware

+## Recent Changes (January 28, 2025)
+- ✓ Fixed database connection and schema setup
+- ✓ Completed backend API routes for all user roles
+- ✓ Implemented supplier dashboard with plan usage tracking
+- ✓ Added admin panel with approval workflow
+- ✓ Created payment system with Verifone integration
+- ✓ Built comprehensive directory with search and filtering
+- ✓ Added subscription plan management system
+- ✓ Implemented role-based access control
+- ✓ Server running successfully on port 5000
+- ✓ All core business logic and workflows operational

+## Current Status
+The application is fully functional with complete backend API, frontend user interfaces, and all major features implemented.
+Users can register, suppliers can subscribe to plans, admins can approve/reject suppliers, and the public directory displays verified suppliers.